 Sometimes sphincter-preserving surgery is called “J-pouch surgery” because the procedure creates a pouch shaped like the letter J to hold stool.
 This pouch will work much like the removed rectum once did.
 After healing from this initial surgery, patients have a second operation that restores the natural digestive tract.

 Patients with cancer tumors lower in the digestive tract have an increased chance for needing an ostomy, but Dr. Chudzinski says even this can be temporary.
 He stresses that he strives to leave patients with the strong pelvic muscles.

 “Because of the excellent visualization of the surgical robot, we can see the fibers of the muscle and make sure that we don’t make incisions that would compromise them too much,” he continues.

 The Surgical Robot Provides Improved Outcomes and Faster Recoveries

 Surgical robot – you read that right.
-Dr. Chudzinski and Dr. Massarotti, use the da Vinci® Surgical System for most of the rectal operations they perform.
-Robotic surgery allows them to offer minimally invasive procedures that result in less pain, lower rates of surgical complications, and speedier recoveries.
+Dr. Chudzinski uses the da Vinci® Surgical System for most of the rectal operations he performs.
+Robotic surgery allows him to offer minimally invasive procedures that result in less pain, lower rates of surgical complications, and speedier recoveries.